heyxyz/hey/CONTRIBUTING.md

-# Contributing to Lenster 🌸
+# Contributing to Hey 🌸

-👍🎉 Thank you for your interest in contributing to Lenster! 🎉👍
+👍🎉 Thank you for your interest in contributing to Hey! 🎉👍

-Lenster is an open-source project maintained by [Lenster team](https://github.com/heyxyz).
-We appreciate your interest and efforts to contribute to Lenster.
+Hey is an open-source project maintained by [Hey team](https://github.com/heyxyz).
+We appreciate your interest and efforts to contribute to Hey.

 Anyone can be a contributor.
 Either you found a typo, or you have an awesome feature request you could implement, we encourage you to create a Merge Request.